-* EU Commission to probe if Motorola sets unfair fees for its patents
+* EU Commission to probe if Motorola sets unfair fees for

 * Microsoft filed EU complaint in February

 * Google in the process of buying Motorola Mobility

 and Apple for use of its patents in their

 The European Commission, the EU antitrust regulator in the